-If a resident company or a New Zealand branch of a non-resident company incurs a tax loss, that loss can generally be carried forward indefinitely to offset future New Zealand net income and shared between group companies, provided a certain level of shareholder continuity (or in the case of group companies, common ownership) is maintained, or the business continuity test is met.
+If a resident company or a New Zealand branch of a non-resident company incurs a tax loss, that loss can generally be carried forward indefinitely to offset future New Zealand net income and shared between group companies, provided a certain level of shareholder continuity (or in the case of group companies, common ownership) is maintained.
+The Government has indicated its intention to relax the requirement that a certain level of shareholder continuity be maintained to carry forward losses by introducing an alternative "same or similar business" test, intended to apply to the 2020-21 and later income years.